Constitution of the Society for the History of Technology

 §2.
 Special meetings of the Members may be called by the President or by five members of the Executive Council, and may be held at such time and place, either within or without the State of Ohio, as may be specified in the notice thereof.

 §3.
-A written notice of every annual or special meeting of the Members, stating the time, place, and, in case of a special meeting, the purpose or purposes thereof, shall be published in the Society’s Newsletter, or printed in a special announcement which shall be mailed to each Member’s address appearing on the records of the Society not less than thirty days prior to the holding of such meeting.
-Additionally or alternatively, members may be notified within the same time limits via e-mail and through the SHOT website and/or other electronic means.
-If any meeting shall be adjourned to another time or to another place, no further notice as to such reconvened meeting need be given if the time and place to which it is adjourned are fixed and announced at such meetings.
+A written notice of every annual or special meeting of the Members, stating the time, place, and, in case of a special meeting, the purpose or purposes thereof, shall be publicized not less than thirty days prior to the holding of such meeting.
+Members shall be notified via e-mail and through the SHOT website and/or other electronic means.

 §4.
 The voting Members present at any meeting of the Members of the Society shall constitute a quorum for the transaction of business at such meetings.